VirtusLab/scala-cli/website/docs/guides/dependencies.md

 ```

 Note that `--dependency` is only meant as a convenience.
 You should favour
-adding dependencies in the sources themselves via [using directives](/docs/20-guides/using-directives) or [special imports](/docs/20-guides/configuration#special-imports).
+adding dependencies in the sources themselves via [using directives](./guides/configuration.md#special-imports).

 You can also add repositories on the command-line, via `--repository`:
 ```bash